 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 6919):

-target wake time (TWT) scheduling STA: A STA that schedules broadcast TWTs and provides these schedules in a broadcast TWT element.
+target wake time (TWT) scheduling AP: An AP(#6919) that schedules broadcast TWTs and provides these schedules in a broadcast TWT element.

 TGax Editor: Replace “TWT scheduling STA” with “TWT scheduling AP” throughout the draft (#CID 6919).